We have several different master's programmes with different specializations.

 Master´s programme in Physical Geography and Ecosystem Science

 The program gives you an in-depth knowledge base in the physical geography subjects and several opportunities for specialization.
-As a student on the master´s programme, you are also prepared for jobs in social sectors and business.
-The education gives you high competence to work with more advanced tasks and complex issues in environmental, nature and climate change areas.
+The education gives you high competence to work with more advanced tasks and complex issues in environmental, planning, nature and climate change areas.
 After the education, you are also eligible to apply for postgraduate education.

 Master's programme in Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM)

-In this joint programme in the fields of environmental management and geo-information you get at double degree.
+In this programme studying in the fields of environmental management and geo-information, you get at double degree.
 Courses are covering subjects such as remote sensing, GIS, environmental modelling, food security, biodiversity, forestry, ecosystem services, entrepreneurship and natural resource management.
 You will also get familiarity with project management including leadership, negotiation and communication skills.
 Choose your path from four themes: